-Vinyasa Yoga is a style of yoga that is exercised in a variety of different forms.
+Vinyasa Yoga is a style of yoga that has a variety of different forms.
 There isn’t one specific method that classifies a yoga class as Vinyasa Yoga.
-Instead, Vinyasa Yoga is focused on the flow of breathing and fluidity of each movement.
-What those movements are, and the level of intensity may differ, but the important thing is to find the rhythm in which your body and mind work well.
-If you are someone looking to develop a stronger consciousness of your mind body relationship, Vinyasa Yoga might be the type of yoga for you.
+Instead, Vinyasa Yoga is focuses on the flow of breathing and fluidity of each movement.
+The movements and level of intensity may differ class to class.
+The important thing is to find the rhythm in which your body and mind work well.
+If you are looking to develop a stronger consciousness of your mind body relationship, Vinyasa Yoga might be right for you.

 What is Vinyasa Yoga?

 The word “vinyasa” is derived from Sanskrit with the term “nyasa” meaning “to place” and the prefix, “vi” meaning “in a special way”.
 This is in reference to the path in which you take on a journey and the importance of doing things in the correct order.
-In the context of yoga, vinyasa is understood to mean the connection between breathing and movement.
+In the context of yoga, vinyasa means the connection between breathing and movement.

 Generally, yoga places an emphasis on breathing and its importance when deriving energy and pacing your movements.
-Vinyasa Yoga is less about the intensity in each specific pose and more about the way in which you move through the sequence of poses.
+Vinyasa Yoga is less about the intensity in each pose and more about how you move through the sequence of poses.
 Finding the best way for you to accelerate your fluidity of movement is key.
 This concept is what is most emphasized in Vinyasa Yoga.

 Vinyasa Yoga shares a lot of similarities with Ashtanga Yoga, from which is was derived.
-Ashtanga Yoga was developed by Sri.
-K. Pattabhi Jois in the 20th Century leading to its international popularity.
+Sri.
+K. Pattabhi Jois developed Ashtanga Yoga by in the 20th Century leading to its international popularity.
 Vinyasa Yoga is derived from Ashtanga Yoga, with looser structure and more creative sequencing.
 Both forms have a strong focus on a consistent form of breathing.
-If you are someone who is already familiar with Ashtanga Yoga, you may find yourself easily adapting to a Vinyasa Yoga class.
+If you are someone who is already familiar with Ashtanga Yoga, you may find yourself easily adapting to Vinyasa Yoga.